-Do Vegans Need to Worry About Cholesterol Levels?
+Do Vegans Need To Worry About Cholesterol Levels?

 Cholesterol has specific functions within our bodies, such as hormone production and maintaining cell membranes.
 Luckily, our bodies manufacture all that is required.
-Therefore, anything we consume is going above and beyond what is needed, and can possibly cause problems.
+Therefore, anything we consume is going above and beyond what is needed and can cause problems.

 Animal products are the only sources of dietary cholesterol.
 So, if you are already consuming a vegan diet, a good portion of your cholesterol worries can go away; however, don’t break out the celebratory vegan cupcake yet.
 Much research has shown that your saturated and trans fat intakes have more effects on your body’s cholesterol production than previously believed.

 Heart disease is the number one killer in our country.
-It is referred to by medical professionals, including the renowned Dr. T. Colin Campbell, author of The China Study, as “a disease of affluence” because it is a condition that exists predominately in Westernized cultures where the hamburgers are plentiful and the expanding waist sizes show it.
+It is referred to by medical professionals, including the renowned Dr. T. Colin Campbell, author of The China Study, as “a disease of affluence” because it is a condition that exists predominately in Westernized cultures where the hamburgers are plentiful, and the expanding waist sizes show it.

 Studies across the board show that vegans have lower blood cholesterol levels than their vegetarian and omnivorous counterparts.
-Your cholesterol levels are broken down into three parts: HDL, LDL, and triglycerides.
-HDL is considered the “good” cholesterol, while both LDL and triglycerides have deleterious effects.
+Your cholesterol levels break down into three parts: HDL, LDL, and triglycerides.
+HDL is considered the “good” cholesterol, while both LDL and triglycerides have harmful effects.
 It is important to note that your total cholesterol level is a reflection of all three values combined.

 A whole foods vegan diet not only reduces your risk of cardiovascular disease, but it can also lower your risk of other chronic diseases of affluence, like cancer and diabetes.
-Now that is reason for a celebratory vegan bran muffin!
+Now that is the reason for a celebratory vegan bran muffin!